 The report has been approved by the Board of Directors (the Board).
 It is not quality assured by an external body.

-For questions about this report and its content, please contact Ice Group and communication director Reynir Johannesson.
+For questions about this report and its content, please contact Ice Group's Head of Investor Relations Espen Risholm, ir@ice.no.